Part One: The Beginning (2/3)

-On Luke's first day with the Ross family in their NYC penthouse they found out how severe his panic attacks truly were.
-It came as some surprise to find that Luke had no problem with flight, or with his new sisters.
+It came as some surprise to find that Luke had no problem with the flight, or with his new sisters.
 The real issue came where they least expected it…with Bertram.
 The lazy butler had been sleeping on one of the many sofas in the living room awaiting the late night arrival of the newest Ross child with excitement and terror.
 Morgan and Christina had miscalculated.
-Luke was unaware of the presence of others I his new home.
-He panicked, begging for his father and foster parents to forgive him and pleading not to be hurt until he got a stricken look on his face and ran off.
-He found a way into the vast, dark walls of the building, a place that would later serve as a refuge for him when the emotional and sometimes physical pain grew to great.
+Luke was caught off guard.
+He panicked, begging for his father and foster parents to forgive him and pleading not to be hurt.
+He fled.
+The vast, dark walls of the building became his safe haven, a place could serve as a refuge for him when it all got too much.

-The first weeks were hard.
-Any new situation in which Luke didn't know how to react scared him.
-Many times someone asking him a question such as, "are you hungry", or, "which do you like better, blue or green" would cause he to run and hide or collapse.
+It wasn't just the first day that was challenging, the first weeks, in general, were hard.
+If Luke was unsure of how to react in a situation, he grew increasingly jumpy and scared.
+Many times someone asking him a question such as, "are you hungry", or, "which do you like better, blue or green" would cause him to disappear into the walls until he felt more comfortable.
 Christina and Morgan knew that it would take time for him to adjust, but they still worried.
 The city would be a difficult place to raise a child with a panic disorder and severe flashbacks.
 When walking to Central Park, they passed hundreds of people; any one of them could remind Luke of his troubled past.

 Following an incident at the park, they knew how right they had been about New York being hard for Luke to adjust to.
 It just proved to them that it would simply be too hard to protect their fragile new child at all times.
 The world was big, and, at least to Luke, full of things that were more frightening than they should have been.
 A moment or two away from supervision had almost ended in disaster.
 What would a full school day away from home look like?